Interbotix/interbotix_ros_manipulators/interbotix_ros_xsarms/interbotix_xsarm_gazebo/README.md

 - **spawn_model** - adds the robot model as defined in the 'robot_description' parameter into the Gazebo world

 ## Usage
 To run this package, type the line below in a terminal (assuming the WidowX 250 is being launched with trajectory controllers).
+Note that if you're using a 4 or 6 dof arm, you should set the `dof` launch file argument appropriately.
 ```
 $ roslaunch interbotix_xsarm_gazebo xsarm_gazebo.launch robot_model:=wx250 use_trajectory_controllers:=true
 ```